thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

 **Potential issue**
   - All `MontyBase` subclasses appear to have the same set of attributes.
 I don't know how much code assumes that this is the case.
 If `MontyExperiment` classes assume a fixed set of attributes for initialization and logging, there could be a few pain points.

+It has been pointed out that the `GoalStateSelector` will receive goal states from LMs and SMs at different stages, and therefore we will run up against a synchronization issue eventually.
+Since all routing is planned to be performed by the `MontyClass`, my expectation is that we can pool goal states there and supply the `GoalStateSelector` with all goal states at once.
+But there are a few possible approaches here which we can discuss as they become more clear.

+# Long-Term Objectives and Discussion

+Following feedback and discussion, we have identified three objectives coupled to the functional and architectural changes proposed here.

+  1. Implement the functionality of `GetGoodView` for the distant agent within the proposed framework.
+Goal-state-generating SMs will provide the model-free signals used to orient the agent to on-object regions.
+These signals can be filtered out or ignored when learning modules emit goal states, and the filtering with be performed by a `GoalStateSelector`.
+  2. Integration of model-free segmentation and model-based policies to recognize an object before moving onto a new object.
+This objective is the primary topic driving this RFC, and it contains segmentation and efficiency approaches described in this RFC.
+See the [Summary](#summary) for motivation and approach.
+  3. Improve efficiency by learning and using sparser models.
+It has been suggested that our learned models are unnecessarily dense owing to the fact that non-salient and salient parts of an object are represented equally.
+If we can ensure that only the most salient parts of an object are attended to during inference, then we can effectively ignore (or at least sample less frequently) the non-salient areas during training without degrading performance.

+Each of these tasks is significant, likely warranting RFCs individually.

+Discussion on this RFC have also generated strong interest in extending goal-state-generation to all sensor modules.
+In this way, `SalienceMapSM` may be unique in how it processes data, but it will not necessarily be unique in its capacity to generate goal states.
+One of the main challenges in this RFC is determining how information will be routed.
+While the proposed architecture solves this problem in the restricted case of a single new SM that generates goal states, future work in which any SM may generate goal states may require a more generic or flexible approach.
+For the time being, I propose working on the intermediate objectives in a restricted setting (i.e., only `SalienceMapSM` will propose goal states).
+It'll be easier to discuss how to incorporate goal-state-generating functionality for all SMs in more concrete terms as work progresses.

 # Open Questions
  - Can/should we integrate model-based signals to inform segmentation or region selection?